-If the estate or trust is a fiscal-year filer and the final return is for a short-year period with a tax year beginning in 2014, the estate or trust should use the tax-year forms for the year in which the short-year period begins.
-Contact the department for paper copies of the 2014 PA-41, Fiduciary Income Tax Return, and corresponding schedules and instructions.
+If an estate or trust is a fiscal-year filer and the final return is for a short-year period, the estate or trust should use the tax-year forms for the year in which the short-year period begins.
+If the tax forms are not available when the return is due, use the prior tax-year forms and cross out and write the correct tax year on the forms.